quanser/quanser_sdk_linux/README.md

-The *Quanser SDK for Linux* documentation is also available through man pages.
+The *Quanser SDK for Linux* documentation is available through man pages.